Filing an Application

 Action to Take

-NOTE: If we receive an application without a name, address, or a signature to file, we accept the application and take whatever action we can to contact the client to get the information needed to officially file the application.
+Cash Applications: If we receive an application without a name, address, or a signature to file, we accept the application and take whatever action we can to contact the client to obtain the information needed to officially file the application.
 We must take action on all applications, even if there is information missing that is needed to file the application such as a name, address, or a signature.

 Informational Handouts and Supplemental Forms: